Codecademy/docs/content/html/concepts/semantic-html/terms/mark/mark.md

 ---
 Title: '<mark>'
-Description: "Represents part of a text that should be rendered as marked or highlighted, due to its being particularly relevant in its specific context.
-It can be used to draw the reader's attention to a specific word, phrase or section."
+Description: 'Represents part of a text that should be rendered as marked or highlighted, due to its being particularly relevant in its specific context.
+It can be used to draw the reader's attention to a specific word, phrase or section.'
 Subjects:
   - 'Web Development'
   - 'Web Design'
 Tags:
-  - 'HTML'
-  - 'Semantic'
-  - 'Syntax'
   - 'Tags'
 CatalogContent:
   - 'learn-html'
   - 'paths/front-end-engineer-career-path'
 ---

-The `<mark>` semantic tag represents part of a text that should be rendered as marked or highlighted, due to its being particularly relevant in its specific context.
-It can be used to draw the reader's attention to a specific word, phrase or section.
+The `<mark>` semantic tag represents part of a text that should be rendered as marked or highlighted, due to being particularly relevant in its specific context.
+It can be used to draw the reader's attention to a specific word, phrase, or section.

 ## Syntax